sm-mostafajamal/portfolio-2023/README.md

 ## Optimizations

-My learning was focused on making a simple UI and a smooth UX, and have a seasonal animation for dark-mode.
+My learning was focused on making a simple UI and a smooth UX, and changing interface into dark-mode.

 ## Lessons Learned: